limury/FPGA-Computer-Vision-Keyboard/README.md

 ## Restrictions:
 - Each row of the keyboard must be alligned and delimited above and below by a straight line.
 - The keyboard must be placed approximately perpendicular to the input camera (above 30° and vertical and horizontal lines will be confused, above 10° and functionality will be reduced.
+- Each finger that you want to type with must have some green component or marked with a green marker or sticker.
+(To be fixed in the future)
+- The keyboard MUST be contained within 4 red marks at each corner.
+These must be quite large for the camera to see them and distinctly tell they are red.
+(See img folder for reference)

 # TODO
 - fixKeyboard
 - Implement secondary keys
-- Make keyboard function without blue marks on fingers
+- Make keyboard function without green marks on fingers